robjinman/richard/README.md

 #### Compile

-To build the release configuration, open a powershell in the richard subdirectory and run
+To build the release configuration, open a powershell and run

 ```
     cd (mkdir build/release)